ldijkman/arduino-fruit-ripening-ethylene-evaporator/README.md

 ----

-the seller should let you know if it is artificial ripened
+the seller / supermarket should let you know if it is artificial ripened